MichaelWillcock/Raindrops/README.md

 ![FunctionalityTests](https://user-images.githubusercontent.com/81698105/119901755-34399a80-bf3e-11eb-9c94-0f7b0ff5e570.png)

-The brief for the project contained examples and I thought it good practise to specifically test those examples just for the sake of propriaty.
+The brief for the project contained examples and I thought it good practise to specifically test those examples just for the sake of propriety.
 They are listed below.

 ![BriefTests](https://user-images.githubusercontent.com/81698105/119902373-0a34a800-bf3f-11eb-81d3-f9d1ce042b6f.png)